JOIN LOGIN JOIN

 Whether loyalist or traitor, every Primarch left a stamp on their Legion that still defines Warhammer 40k today.
 Their impact is baked into the culture of each Chapter, even ten thousand years later.

-missing-space-marines-classified-horThe big mystery: two Primarchs were erased from Imperial records completely.
+missing-space-marines-classified-horThe big mystery here is that two 40k Primarchs were erased from Imperial records completely.
 Known only as the “Forgotten” and the “Purged,” they’re the blank spots in the Emperor’s grand design.

 Fan theories are endless.
 Some think they committed crimes too dark for even the Emperor to forgive.
 Others believe they’re hidden away, waiting for the Imperium’s darkest hour.
 Leman Russ even hinted that his Space Wolves may have been ordered to wipe one of them out, while the Lion dropped cryptic lines that his Legion almost suffered the same fate.